Saints Peter and Paul Catholic Church (Pocahontas, Iowa): History

-The first Catholic Mass in Pocahontas was celebrated in 1875 by the Rev. T.M.
+The first Catholic Mass in Pocahontas was celebrated in 1875, by the Rev. T.M.
 Lenahan from Fort Dodge.
 The liturgies were celebrated irregularly in a schoolhouse until 1881.
 That year Pocahontas was organized as a mission of St. Patrick's on Lizard Creek in Webster County.
-The Rev. Mathew Norton started celebrating Mass once a month.
+The Rev. Mathew Norton, started celebrating mass once a month.
 At that time, the parishes in this area were in the Diocese of Dubuque.

-In 1882, Warrick Price donated three acres of land east of town for a church and cemetery.
-Will Hubbel designed the building and directed the construction by men of the local Bohemian community.
+In 1882, Warrick Price donated three acres of land, east of town for a church and cemetery.
+Will Hubbel designed the building and directed the construction done by the men of the local Bohemian community.
 Hubbel built almost all of the early buildings in Pocahontas.
 The altar was built by Charles Andera of Spillville.
 Mary Payer donated the altar as well as a picture of St. Peter and St. Paul that was painted in Bohemia.
 The bells for the church, named Agnes and Joseph, were brought from St. Louis, Missouri.
 The first resident pastor, the Rev. J.P.
 Bronz, served the parish from 1891 to 1895.
 The rectory was built at this time.
-In 1894 the church building was moved from the Calvary Cemetery property on the east side of town to its current location west of the central business district.
+In 1894, the church building was moved from the Calvary Cemetery property on the east side of town to its current location west of the central business district.
 The church was enlarged and remodeled the following year.
 A school was begun by the parish in 1896, and the Sisters of St. Francis of the Holy Family from Dubuque served as the teachers.

-In 1901 Sacred Heart Parish was established in Pocahontas for the Germans and Irish, and school went with them.
+In 1901, Sacred Heart Parish was established in Pocahontas for the Germans and Irish, and school went with them.
 Saints Peter and Paul became a Bohemian national parish to serve that immigrant community, and it became a parish of the Sioux City diocese when it was established the following year.
 It was difficult, however, for the bishop to maintain a Bohemian-speaking priest in the parish.
 The Rev. Michael J. Kolvek was the pastor from 1923 to 1938, and the Rev. John Turza was the pastor from 1954 to 1957.
 The parish's other pastors could not speak the language.

-Renovations were made to the church in 1957 which included new floors, pews, altar, and communion rail.
-It was redecorated in 1964 and changes were made a couple years later which reflected the liturgical changes inspired by the Second Vatican Council.
+Renovations were made to the church in 1957, which included new floors, pews, altar, and communion rail.
+It was redecorated in 1964, and changes were made a couple years later which reflected the liturgical changes inspired by the Second Vatican Council.
 The altar was changed so the priest could face the congregation.

-By 1975 Pocahontas no longer needed two parishes, let alone a national parish for Bohemians.
+By 1975, Pocahontas no longer needed two parishes, let alone a national parish for Bohemians.
 Bishop Frank Greteman merged both Saints Peter and Paul and Sacred Heart in Pocahontas into one parish named Resurrection of Our Lord.
 Both churches were initially used for liturgy.
 Saints Peter and Paul Church was permanently closed in 1983.
 It was listed on the National Register of Historic Places in 1994.
 The last Mass in the church was held in 1997.